-(b) The Meaning of the "Principle" of "Applying" Proportionate and Non-Discriminatory Measures
+(b) The Meaning of the "Principle" of "Applying" Proportionate and Non-Discriminatory Measures the ICJ.
+1331 Further, the reference to "principles" may provide a framework against which compliance is assessed.
+1332

 608. The Parties differ over the meaning to be ascribed to the term "principles" in Article 494(3) and Article 496(1).
 From the perspective of the European Union, a "principle" may have "binding normative force", as for example where they are referred to in Article 38(1)(c) of the Statute of